kasuo511/MATrack/README.md

 ```
 ## Test MATrack

-download the test datasetson the official website and put them in this form:
+download the test datasets on the official website and put them in this form:

    ```
    ${MATRACK_ROOT}